unicorn-wg/ohttp-charter/README.md

 The OHTTP working group will define the Oblivious HTTP protocol, a method of encapsulating HTTP requests and responses that provides protected, low-latency exchanges.
-The working group will define the use of existing cryptographic primitives to define a protocol that meets these goals.
+The working group will describe the use of existing cryptographic primitives to define a protocol that meets these goals.
 The working group will define any data formats necessary to carry encapsulated requests and responses, plus formats for supplementary material, such as server keying material, that